Any2HRTF/Mesh2HRTF/README.rst

 Getting Started
 ===============

-Check out the examples folder for a tour of the most important pyfar functionality and `read the docs`_ for the complete documentation.
-Packages related to pyfar are listed at `pyfar.org`_.
+Check out the examples folder for a tour of the most important mesh2scattering functionality and `read the docs`_ for the complete documentation.

 Installation
 ============